Adult and Teen Volunteer Program

 Teen Volunteer Program

-Jr. Interpreters use public interaction to help zoo visitors learn about animals and global conservation efforts.
+Jr. Interpreters are teen volunteers who use public interaction to help zoo visitors learn about animals and our local, national and global conservation efforts.
 A Jr. Interpreter is friendly, enthusiastic, dependable and genuinely interested in people, nature, animals and conservation.
-It is necessary that teens are outgoing enough to initiate conversations with our guests, as Jr. Interpreters assist with programs, birthday parties and on-grounds activities to educate others.
+It is necessary that teens are outgoing enough to initiate conversations with our guests, as this enhances the overall guest experience.

 Teen Program Benefits: